Product Relations feature overviewEdit on GitHub

-In this example, only the products that belong to the Cameras category and Sony brand are added to related products.
+In this example, only the products that belong to the Cameras category and the Sony brand are added to related products.

 When rules are combined by the OR operator, they do not exclude each other.
 If a product fulfills both such rules, it is still added to related products.
-In the previous example, a product should fulfill at least one of the rules to be added to related products.
+In the previous example, a product must fulfill at least one of the rules to be added to related products.
 However, fulfilling both of them still adds it to related products.